 4. Drive Alone

-Having a single teen passenger in the car can double the risk of an having an accident for teen drivers.
-Additional passengers increases the risk even more.
+Having a single teen passenger in the car can double the risk of having an accident for teen drivers.
+Additional passengers increase the risk even more.

 5. Use a Seat Belt: